no-glue/chained-hash-table/README.md

 table->find("key", results);
 table->remove("key");
 ```
-For more details see chained_hash_table.h
+For more details see chained_hash_table.cpp